Table of Contents

 Chronic myelogenous leukemia (CML)

 Chronic myelogenous leukemia affects people in the middle age of life.
 Disease mechanism is the degeneration of a blood-forming stem cell, with the result that excessive granulocytes are formed.
-Characteristic of the CML is the so-called Philadelphia chromosome, which originates from the long arm (q) of chromosomes 9 and 22 by reciprocal translocation.
+Characteristic of the CML is the so-called Philadelphia chromosome, which originates from the long arm (q) of chromosomes 9 and 22 by reciprocal translocation and is written as t(9;22)(q34;q11.2).
+This translocation involves the ABL1 gene in chromosome 9 and the BCR gene in chromosome 22.
 It is found in 90% of cases with CML and is diagnostic for the illness.

 Diagram showing the cells CML can develop from